tiendc/go-deepcopy/README.md

 ### Copy inherited fields from embedded structs

-- This is default behaviour from version 1.0, for lower versions, you can use custom copying function to achieve the same result.
+- This is default behaviour from v1, for lower versions, you can use custom copying function to achieve the same result.

   [Playground 1](https://go.dev/play/p/Zjj12AMRYXt) /